 Padmanabhaswamy Temple to hold rare 'Maha Kumbhabhishekam' after 270 years

-Maha Kumbhabhishekam will take place next week following the recent completion of long-overdue renovation work at this ancient temple.
+Maha Kumbhabhishekam (Grand Consecration) will take place next week following the recent completion of long-overdue renovation work at this ancient temple.

 The objective of the ritual is to reinforce spiritual energy and reawaken the sanctity of the shrine, according to temple authorities.